 The three reports discussed earlier in this [GAO] statement all identify funding as a central issue in addressing the existing and anticipated challenges related to icebreakers.
 In addition to the Coast Guard budget analysis included in the Recapitalization report, all three reports reviewed alternative financing options, including the potential for leasing icebreakers, or funding icebreakers through the National Science Foundation (NSF) or the Department of Defense (DOD).
 Although DOD has used leases and charters in the past when procurement funding levels were insufficient to address mission requirements and capabilities, both the Recapitalization report and the High Latitude Study determined that the lack of existing domestic commercial vessels capable of meeting the Coast Guard's mission requirements reduces the availability of leasing options for the Coast Guard.
-Additionally, an initial costbenefit analysis of one type of available leasing option included in the Recapitalization report and the High Latitude Study use more costly to the Coast Guard over the 30-year icebreaker lifespan.
+Additionally, an initial costbenefit analysis of one type of available leasing option included in the Recapitalization report and the High Latitude Study suggests that it may ultimately be more costly to the Coast Guard over the 30-year icebreaker lifespan.
+The coast Guard over the 30-year icebreaker lifespan.

-Legislative Activity for FY2014
+Legislative Activity for FY2015

-FY2014 Funding Request
+FY2015 Funding Request

-The Coast Guard's proposed FY2014 budget requests \$2 million in FY2014 acquisition funding to continue survey and design activities for a new polar icebreaker, and projects an additional \$228 million in FY2015-FY2018 for acquiring the ship.
+The Coast Guard's proposed FY2015 budget requests \$6 million to continue initial acquisition activities for a new polar icebreaker.

-FY2014 DHS Appropriations Act (H.R.
-2217)
+Coast Guard and Maritime Transportation Act of 2014 (H.R.
+4005)